D3strukt0r/votifier-client-php/docs/source/getting-started/prerequisites.rst

 Prerequisites
 =============

-What things you need to install the software and how to install them

-**PHP project using at least PHP 7.1)**

-You could for example add the requirement to the composer.json file.
+This PHP library will need to be running with **at least PHP version 7.1** or higher.
+You can make sure about this by adding following to your :code:`composer.json` file (:code:`composer require php` doesn't work).

 .. code-block:: json